mariiaan/NoMoreCrash/README.md

 NoMoreCrash is a Windows CLI tool designed to disable Win32 exception handling for a target process.

 It is excellent at handling artihmatic exceptions (like dividing by 0) or out-of-bounds writes/reads.

-Note that this tool does **not** handle abnormal terminations, such as those caused by `std::abort`.
-With this, it also won't address any asserts.
+The tool also tries to overwrite some function like std::abort, termiante or win32's ExitProcess.
+This only works when compiled with the same runtime as the target application.
+(Can be disabled with the TRY_OVERWRITE_ABORT in Payload.dll)

+It also tries to break loop that often cause exceptions (very funny) by patching some JMP, JNE, JE instructions with NOOP while the application is trying to crash.
+This works surprisingly well and leads to funny results when used on game engines.
+(Can be disabled with TRY_DEFEAT_LOOPS in Payload.dll)

 The tool requires the same or higher privileges than the target process.
 For instance, you need user-level privileges to target processes like `explorer.exe` but administrator rights if you're targeting system processes (which is not recommended).